 “And The Show Went “on by Alan Riding is a well researched, readable narrative of a big story within a big war.
 I must admit that when I first heard of this book, my initial reaction was “who cares” with an expressive shoulder shrug.
 However, the more I thought about it the more the subject seems to be intriguing.

-Early in World War II Germany invaded France, who after some brief resistance surrendered and installed a collaborative government known as the Vichy.
+Early in World War II Germany invaded France, who after some brief resistance surrendered and installed a collaborative government known as the Vichy (check out Village of Secrets by Caroline Moorehead).
 The cultural world for which France was known had to respond and some strange dynamics were documented.

 As an entertainment enthusiast (not the TMZ style but there are several movies, more than you think, that I can run through my head frame-for-frame) I started thinking about the great World War II movies which are currently produced, and those great movies which have been produced during the war (thanks Netflix).
 The French artists, actors, writers, producers, directors and more must have been itching to get out the creativeness which must have been stifled when the Germany invaded.